Preparing your business for sale in California requires focus and precise planning.

 Build and Execute a Structured Exit Plan

-An organized preparation timeline helps maintain business performance while navigating the complexity of sale readiness.
-Sellers should create a working roadmap that includes transaction preparation phases—initial cleanup, documentation, advisor alignment, and pre-market packaging.
-Assign internal responsibilities and set hard deadlines for each milestone to prevent bottlenecks during Buyer engagement.
+An organized preparation timeline helps maintain business performance while navigating the complexity of sales readiness.
+Sellers should create a comprehensive working roadmap that includes transaction preparation phases, such as initial cleanup, documentation, advisor alignment, and pre-market packaging.
+Assign internal responsibilities and set hard deadlines for each milestone to prevent bottlenecks during the Buyer engagement process.

 This level of preparation minimizes reactive requests once offers are on the table.
 Sellers who run their process with the same discipline as a Buyer’s due diligence team increase credibility and reduce the likelihood of deal fatigue.
 Structured planning also demonstrates to buyers that the business is operationally sound and managed with foresight.